 You have to know the manufacturers data for float height or go by this method: With the gas tank petcock off remove the float bowl.
 With the carb upright hold the float in its high position with your finger.
 Turn the tank petcock on and slowly lower the float till gas starts to trickle past the inlet valve.
 Note that position of the float in relation to the carb body.
 If the float "arm" is not parallel to the bottom surface of the carb then adjust the tang till that is the position at which the gas flow turns on/off. see drawing below.

-PILOT JET & air screw- they control the engine at closed throttle.
+PILOT JET + AIR SCREW- they control the engine at closed throttle.
 Adjust the carb slide stop screw till the engine has a slightly high idle speed.
 Turn the air screw in and then out, listening for what settings the engine runs with the highest speed.
-Set the screw so that you have the highest idle speed and then turn it clockwise till it just starts to lower the speed.
-Turn the slide stop screw out till you have a normal idle speed.
-Turn the engine off and see how many full turns inward the screw will go before it bottoms out.
-Ideal is between 1+1/4 and 1+3/4.
-If it's less than that then you need a richer pilot jet and if it's more than that then you need a leaner pilot jet.
+Set the screw so that you have the highest idle speed and then turn it clockwise till it just starts to lower the speed (1/4 to 1/2 turn).
+Turn the slide stop screw till you have a normal idle speed (800-1000 RPM).

 I have looked at the promos for other jetting calculators and think my Jetting Calculator is the best because it's usable with all carbs and is fairly easy to use.
 Also it's final graph is not just a comparison to previous jetting but shows you how its full range jetting compares to the ideal fuel/air ratio.